DougTheDruid/SoT-ESP-Framework/README.md

 to have basic Python programming experience in order to get started.**

 ### Installation Prerequisites & First Execution
-In theory, all you need to get started in using this hack is Python 3.7.9 (have also verified in 3.9.6), and to install the requirements found in the `requirements.txt` file.
+In theory, all you need to get started in using this hack is Python 3.8+, OpenGL 3.3+ (probably already installed with your graphics drivers), and to install the requirements found in the `requirements.txt` file.
 With the requirements installed, ensure your game is in windowed mode, enter a server, and run `main.py`.
 An overlay should appear over your game window with the count of the players on the server to the top-right.
 The bottom-right should have a watermark for the framework and the bottom-left an FPS counter for the hack.
 You MAY need to make some minor changes in the code to accommodate your specific display configuration (helpers.py, top of file).

 Debugging and error information will be available in the `DougsESP.log` file upon running the `main.py` file.